GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Zenetessore** (*unique*)
 $8,650 , 8.75 lbs.
 Crossbow
 This oaken crossbow features inlays gilded in copper and brass depicting some creature's slaying- though no one can agree on what the creature is. *Attacks with this weapon gain a +1 bonus for the purpose of inflicting a critical hit.
-If name is known, when the weapon's attack would qualify to damage armor against an unarmored foe, that creature must perform an incapcitation save*.
+If name is known, when the weapon's attack would qualify to damage armor against an unarmored foe, that creature must perform an incapacitation save*.

 **Zerun's Eye**
 $11,500 , neg.